ironbar/arc25/docs/05_Solution_Summary.md

 ### 1. How does test-time training compares against o3?

+At the start of ARC25 challenge I was curious to see how well test-time training compared against o3.
+A custom version of o3 was presented in December 2024 and reported to have solved 87.5% of the semi-private test set of ARC-AGI-1.
+However with the release of ARC-AGI-2 o3 was solving less than 5% of the semi-private test set.
+It was not the exact same version of o3, but the change was so dramatic.

+To my surprise I was able to score 11.94 on the leaderboard, doubling the score of o3 and being the first team to score above 10% in the challenge.

 ### 2. Does hindsight relabeling works for program synthesis on toy tasks?

 ### 3. Does hindsight relabeling works for program synthesis on ARC tasks?